A Spike in Performance: Training Hybrid-Spiking Neural Networks with Quantized Activation Functions: Methods

 \subsubsection{Temporally-Diffused Quantizer}

 Let $x_t$ be the input to the activation function at a discrete time-step, $t > 0$, such that the ideal output (i.e., with unlimited precision) is $a_t = f(x_t)$.
 The algorithm maintains one scalar state-variable across time, $v_t$, that tracks the total amount of quantization error that the neuron has accumulated over time.
 We recommend initializing $v_0 \sim \mathcal{U}[0, 1)$ independently for each neuron.
-The output of the neuron, $\tilde{a}_t$, is determined by Algorithm~\ref{alg:quantizer}.
+The output of the neuron, $\tilde{a}_t$, is determined by Algorithm~\ref{alg:quantizer}.\footnote{ This algorithm, and related methods, are patent pending technologies~\citep{multibitpatent} of Applied Brain Research Inc. }

 The ideal activation, $f$, may be any conventional nonlinearity (e.g.,~$\tanh$, sigmoid, etc.), or the time-averaged response curve corresponding to a biological neuron model (e.g.,~leaky integrate-and-fire) including those with multiple internal state-variables~\citep{koch2004biophysics}.
 Adaptation may also be modelled by including a recurrent connection from $\tilde{a}_t$ to $x_{t+1}$~\citep[][section~5.2.1]{voelker2019}.